 A tax accountant could relieve you from the stress of handling all the odds and ends of your business.
 They might also find places where you’re mishandling or misplacing money.

 Business owners can be so overwhelmed with the tasks related to running a business that they can forget to provide for themselves.
 It might not be the first thing on your mind, but your accountant can ensure that there is money going away for your retirement when it’s all said and done.

 While your business plan might be strong, your ability to manage your finances efficiently might not be your strength.
 A tax accountant will make sure that you’re making smart business decisions every time money is gained or spent.

 2. Tax Laws Change

-This year, an extensive tax reform law was enacted that could have a large effect on your business.
+In 2018, an extensive tax reform law was enacted that could have a large effect on your business.
 Staying on top of these changes is imminent and not taking the time to educate yourself on the changes will be no excuse if you get audited.

 If you don’t have time to stay on top of it, you should consider finding a good tax accountant.
 They can ensure that you don’t miss out on any major payments or new exemptions.
 If you fail to pay enough, you could end up with a long list of penalties from the IRS.